 - Green with black bar

-Hbc no longer carries a line of coats made from point blanket fabric.
-Classic Hbc blanket coats were last made in 2000 and are regularly found at second hand stores where they can command strong prices.
+Classic HBC blanket coats were last made in 2000 and are regularly found at second hand stores where they can command strong prices.
 They also regularly appear on eBay.

-Since the sales of the blanket coat were not strong in recent years, a decision was made to revamp the coat for the first fall/winter season launch of the Hbc Signature Collection in 2003.
+For the launch of the HBC Signature Collection for the fall/winter season of 2003 the coat was revamped.
 The line offered classic duffle and commuter style coats made in a special doubleface wool by well-known UK manufacturer Gloverall.
-These coats, in scarlet, grey, navy or multistripe exteriors with coordinating dark or light Hbc tartan linings, were available only for a few seasons.
-No longer in production, The Bay plans to offer new coats in this specialty fabric beginning in fall 2010.
+These coats, in scarlet, grey, navy or multistripe exteriors with coordinating dark or light HBC tartan linings, were available only for a few seasons.

-In December 2009 The Bay introduced its new Hudson's Bay Company collection — an aspirational Canadian lifestyle brand featuring fashion apparel, accessories, home decor and specialty seasonal items.
+In December 2009, Hudson's Bay introduced its new Hudson's Bay Company Collection — an aspirational Canadian lifestyle brand featuring fashion apparel, accessories, home decor and specialty seasonal items.
 To celebrate the launch of the collection, ten Canadian fashion designers were invited to create one-of-a-kind coats from a Hudson's Bay Company Point Blanket.
 Comrags, Erdem Moralioglu, Harricana par Mariouche, Jeremy Laing, Klaxon Howl, Krane, Lida Baday, Pink Tartan, Smythe and Todd Lynn participated.
 Each was given a Point Blanket in the colour of their choice to create a contemporary coat.

 There were no limitations on the imagination and creativity the designers brought to the table.
 The resulting gallery-worthy showcase pieces included a vast range of styles, including: bomber jacket, three-quarter length men's and women's car coats, capelet, and a full-length fur-trimmed coat — including one silhouette with a bustle!